How to Conduct Effective Soil Testing

 Soil test results provide information on the nutrients available to plants.
 Results are given in units such as ppm or meq/100g, where ppm in this case refers to mg/kg.

-Soils usually contain much larger amounts of nutrients than what you see in the soil test report, but not all of it is available for uptake by plants.
+Soils usually contain much larger amounts of nutrients than what is reflected the soil test report.
+However, not all of it is available for uptake by plants.

-Different extraction methods were developed to estimate the amounts of nutrients available to plants.
-The extraction method is a procedure that includes adding an extractant (a chemical) to the soil sample.
-The extraction releases nutrients that are attached to soil particles.
+Different extraction methods have been developed to estimate the amounts of nutrients available to plants.
+An extraction method involves adding an extractant (a chemical) to the soil sample, which releases nutrients attached to soil particles.
 Some extraction methods are more suitable to specific soil conditions.
 Therefore, different labs may provide different results for the same soil sample.

-In order to be able to interpret the test results, we must determine which extraction method was used for each nutrient.
-Otherwise, the numbers in themselves do not have much significance.
+To accurately interpret the test results, it is essential to know which extraction method was used for each nutrient.
+Otherwise, the numerical values themselves do not have much significance.

 For example, a result of 17 ppm phosphorus is considered high if tested with the Olsen method, low if tested with Bray-1 and medium if tested with Mehlich 3.